top of page

 It is tempting to assume that there is nothing between God and us.
 Reality may be different.

 Above us are some things that are important but hard to describe.
-Click “List of Angels in Theology” https://en.wikipedia.org/wiki/List_of_angels_in_theology.
+Click “List of Angels in Theology”.
 You will find many levels above us that you didn’t expect.
 We named them Angels, Archangels, Seraphim, Cherubim, Thrones, and many others.
-What we know for sure is that the world around us is made up of many separate layers, and there could be many layers above humans.
+What we know for sure is that the world around us consists of many separate layers, and there could be many layers above humans.
 We should expect to find as much difference between us and the next level above as there is between us and animals.
 We are on the 4th rung of a tall ladder with many more rungs to go.

-What might the levels above us consist of?
+What might the levels above us be made of?
 You may notice that what we add becomes less physical as we move from one level to the next.
 The level above humans could be entirely immaterial.

 What is most important in our lives are ideas, love, feelings, and consciousness.
 They do not have a shape or a weight.
 Could the level above us be made of energy?
 Heat?
 Consciousness?
 Love?
 Freedom?
 Could it be a level of souls without a body?

-We stand at the intersection of material and immaterial worlds.
-We possess a body and a soul.
+We stand at the crossroads between material and immaterial worlds.
+We have a body and a soul.
 The time has come to break free from the limits of the physical realm and reach the next level beyond humankind.

 2-6 Our glass ceiling